dheerajpr97/MRI-Seg-MedViT/README.md

 ### Results
  ![Output](output.jpeg)
-## Interpretation
+### Interpretation
 - Images: Original MRI scans.
 - Ground Truth Masks: Manually annotated masks.
 - Predicted Masks: Masks predicted by the MedViT model.
 - Overlayed Masks with Contours: Original images with ground truth and predicted mask contours.
 The IoU score for each sample is displayed above the overlayed image.

+### Discussion
+The segmentation results demonstrate that the MedViT model can accurately identify regions of interest in MRI scans.
+The predicted masks show that finer edges are smoothened, resulting in a neat and cohesive segmentation.
+However, there is room for improvement.
+Further tuning and fine-tuning of the model parameters could enhance the segmentation accuracy and edge details.
+Overall, the current results provide a solid foundation and indicate that the MedViT model is a promising tool for MRI segmentation tasks.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
+This project utilizes the LGG MRI Segmentation Dataset obtained from [Kaggle][https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation]
 This project utilizes the MedViT model and related scripts from the [Original Repository](https://github.com/Omid-Nejati/MedViT).

 ### TO DO

 -  [x] Refactor code in all the scripts
--  [] Add a UI script and expose it locally as an application
+-  [x] Add an UI script and expose it locally as an application
--  [] Encapsulate and Containerize the project
+-  [] Encapsulate and containerize the project
 -  [] Add a CI/CD pipeline